This post outlines a strategy for anyone who wants to know how to get their website on Google’s first page.

 - where to publish your blog (10-20 searches per month)

 - where to publish blog (30-40 searches per month)

 - where to publish articles (100-200 searches per month)

 - And many others...

-For the first one here for example, where to publish your blog, the post is at #1 out of nearly half a billion results.
+For the first one here for example, where to publish your blog, the post is showing at a #1 position out of nearly half a billion results:

-And I can see from Google Search Console that the post is now attracting hundreds of visitors a month across literally hundreds of different long-tail keywords.
+And I can see from Google Search Console that the post attracts hundreds of visitors a month across literally hundreds of different long-tail keywords.

 As another example, my post on social meta tags is on Google’s first page for the keyword open graph twitter, which attracts 200-300 searches per month.

 Although it’s just over halfway down, it still attracts a good number of clicks on a regular basis.